asmattic/docs/source/README.rst

-Welcome to the transparenC Documentation
+Welcome to the |AppName| Documentation
 ========================================

+..
+Variables
+.. include:: vars.rst

 |build-status| |docs|

 Purpose
 -------

-To educate about the use and building of transparenC.
+To educate about the use and building of |AppName|.

 .. |build-status| image:: https://img.shields.io/travis/rtfd/readthedocs.org.svg?style=flat
     :alt: build status